Using horsetail for dogs is certainly a good idea for those with pets who are suffering bone and joint conditions as well as urinary complications.

-Therapeutic Uses of Horsetail Herb for Dogs
+Therapeutic Uses of Horsetail Herb for Dogs and How to Prepare it

 The consumption of horsetail is not unusual for humans, both as a dietary measure and as a medicinal product.
 Young plants are consumed raw, with some served in asparagus-like dishes in Japan.
-Native Americans eat the shoots raw, while horsetail extract for dogs from various parts of the plant have been used in herbal medicine.
+Native Americans eat the shoots raw, while horsetail extract for dogs from various parts of the plant has been used in herbal medicine.
 For dogs, this is where the bulk of our interest lies.

 - Thanks to the high levels of silica in horsetail, this plant can find usage in a host of herbal remedies.
 Of particular note is its anti-inflammatory capability, which makes it perfect for treating things like urinary tract infections, bladder infections, kidney stones, and incontinence.
 The diuretic properties of horsetail help with loss of water in dogs, allowing the relief of swelling.
 Liquid horsetail is especially good for this, as with a cooled herbal tea.